AustralianCancerDataNetwork/auscatverse/components/Tabular Database/CatDB.md

 ## Docker Image

 We currently maintain the `auscat/catdb_schema:tag` image on our AusCAT Dockerhub account for CatDB use in our stack, where the tag can either be mosaiq or aria.
-An example of this would be `auscat/catdb_schema:mosaiq`.

 It is pulled from the official CatDB [DockerHub](https://hub.docker.com/repository/docker/auscat/catdb_schema/general) repository, developed by AusCAT.

-The Dockerfile can be found [here](https://github.com/AustralianCancerDataNetwork/auscat_etl/blob/main/mosaiq/catdb/Dockerfile).
+For Mosaiq, the image is `auscat/catdb_schema:mosaiq` and the Dockerfile can be found [here](https://github.com/AustralianCancerDataNetwork/auscat_etl/blob/main/mosaiq/catdb/Dockerfile).

+For Aria, the image is `auscat/catdb_schema:aria`.
+The Dockerfile for Aria introduces additional instructions for copying files named "catdb_user" and "catdb_pass" to "/run/secrets" directory inside the image.

+The Dockerfile for Aria introduces additional instructions for copying files named "catdb_user" and "catdb_pass" to "/run/secrets" directory inside the image.
+It also copies SQL files named "catdb_setup.sql," "catdb_tables.sql," and "tracking_changes.sql" to the "/docker-entrypoint-initdb.d" directory.
+These additions ensures that the Docker image is now including secret files and additional SQL scripts for database setup.

 Similar to the other AusCAT Docker components and if you are using Portainer to deploy these components, upgrading the CatDB service is a straightforward process.